-We are a clinical stage biopharmaceutical company leveraging our proprietary technology to develop cell therapies that are designed to cure cancer and rare, serious hematologic diseases.
+We are a clinical-stage biopharmaceutical company committed to developing advanced cell therapies with the potential to cure cancer and rare, serious hematologic diseases.
 While cell therapies have the potential to address a variety of diseases, they are limited by availability of donor cells, matching a donor to the patient, and the decline in donor cell functionality when expanding the cells to achieve a therapeutic dose.
-We have leveraged our nicotinamide-, or NAM-, based cell expansion technology to develop a pipeline of products designed to address the limitations of cell therapies.
+We have leveraged our nicotinamide-based, or NAM-based, cell expansion technology to develop a pipeline of products designed to address the limitations of cell therapies.
 Our proprietary technology is designed to allow for the proliferation of donor cells while maintaining the cells' functional therapeutic characteristics, which, if approved, will provide a treatment alternative for patients.

-Our most advanced product candidate, NiCord, is a NAM-expanded cord blood cell therapy which has the potential to serve as a universal curative stem cell graft for patients who need a hematopoietic stem cell transplant, or HSCT.
-The Company is currently enrolling patients in a pivotal Phase 3 clinical trial in 120 patients with various hematologic malignancies, including high risk leukemias such as acute myeloid leukemia, or AML, acute lymphocytic leukemia, or ALL, chronic myeloid leukemia, or CML, myelodysplastic syndrome, or MDS and lymphomas.
+Our most advanced product candidate, omidubicel (formerly known as NiCord), is an investigational advanced cell therapy designed to expand the life-saving benefits of hematopoietic stem cell (bone marrow) transplant, or HSCT.
+The Company is currently enrolling patients in a pivotal Phase 3 clinical trial in approximately 120 patients with various hematologic malignancies, including high risk leukemias such as acute myeloid leukemia, or AML, acute lymphocytic leukemia, or ALL, chronic myeloid leukemia, or CML, myelodysplastic syndrome, or MDS and lymphomas.
 We anticipate reporting top-line data from this trial in the first half of 2020.
-In our Phase 1/2 clinical trials, patients who were transplanted with NiCord achieved rapid engraftment and immune reconstitution, which are key indicators of clinical benefits.
-Based on the results of our Phase 1/2 clinical trials, we received Breakthrough Therapy Designation for NiCord in the United States from the U.S. Food and Drug Administration, or the FDA.
+In our Phase 1/2 clinical trials, patients who were transplanted with omidubicel achieved rapid engraftment and immune reconstitution, which are key indicators of clinical benefits.
+Data from the Phase 1/2 clinical study were published in the Journal of Clinical Oncology in December 2018.
+Based on the results of our Phase 1/2 clinical trials, we received Breakthrough Therapy Designation for omidubicel in the United States from the U.S. Food and Drug Administration, or the FDA.
 Furthermore, we received orphan drug designation from both the FDA and the European Medicines Agency.

-In addition to hematologic malignancies, we are pursuing the development of NiCord for the treatment of bone marrow failure disorders.
-NiCord is currently being evaluated in a Phase 1/2 clinical trial sponsored by the National Institutes of Health in patients with severe aplastic anemia, a rare, life-threatening hematological disorder.
-This study is designed to evaluate the safety and effectiveness of transplantation with NiCord to overcome the high incidence of graft rejection associated with conventional cord blood for severe aplastic anemia.
-We expect to report preliminary data from our Phase 1/2 clinical trial in 2019.
+In addition to hematologic malignancies, we are pursuing the development of omidubicel for the treatment of bone marrow failure disorders.
+Omidubicel is currently being evaluated in a Phase 1/2 clinical trial sponsored by the National Institutes of Health in patients with severe aplastic anemia, a rare, life-threatening hematological disorder.
+This study is designed to evaluate the safety and effectiveness of transplantation with omidubicel to overcome the high incidence of graft rejection associated with conventional cord blood for severe aplastic anemia.
+We reported initial data from this study at the 2019 Transplantation & Cellular Therapy Meetings of American Society for Blood and Marrow Transplantation and Center for International Blood and Marrow Transplant Research, or the TCT Annual Meeting, in February 2019.

-Beyond NiCord, we have leveraged our NAM technology to develop another product candidate, NAM-NK, for innate immunotherapy of expanded natural killer, or NK, cells, to be used in combination with standard-of-care therapeutic antibodies.
+Beyond omidubicel, we have leveraged our NAM technology to develop another product candidate, GDA-201 (formerly known as NAM-NK), an investigational, natural killer, or NK, cell-based cancer immunotherapy to be used in combination with standard-of-care therapeutic antibodies.
 NK cells have potent anti-tumor properties and have the advantage over other oncology cell therapies of not requiring genetic matching, potentially enabling NK cells to serve as a universal donor-based therapy when combined with certain antibodies.
-NAM-NK addresses a key limitation in the therapeutic potential of NK cells by increasing the cytotoxicity and in vivo retention and proliferation of NK cells expanded in culture conditions.
-NAM-NK is currently in an investigator-sponsored Phase 1 trial for the treatment of relapsed or refractory non-Hodgkin lymphoma, or NHL, and multiple myeloma, or MM.
+GDA-201 addresses a key limitation in the therapeutic potential of NK cells by increasing the cytotoxicity and in vivo retention and proliferation of NK cells expanded in culture conditions.
+GDA-201 is currently in an investigator-sponsored Phase 1 trial for the treatment of relapsed or refractory non-Hodgkin lymphoma, or NHL, and multiple myeloma, or MM.